vecnatechnologies/backbone-torso/README.md

 ### What is Torso?

-Torso is a 2-part project.
-The first is the [guidelines](/docs/RULES.md) on the principles of a good Backbone (including Torso) application.
+Torso is a two-part project.
+The first part is the [guidelines](/docs/RULES.md) on the principles of a good Backbone (including Torso) application.
 These come from hard-fought lessons building large-scale Backbone webapps.
-The seconds is a set of Backbone [modules](http://vecnatechnologies.github.io/backbone-torso/#modules) that you can bring in all at once, or use pick-and-choose style that fill functionality holes in Backbone.
+The second part is a set of Backbone [modules](http://vecnatechnologies.github.io/backbone-torso/#modules) that you can bring in all at once, or use pick-and-choose style, that fill functionality holes in Backbone.
 These additions to Backbone's base building blocks include form handling, two-way binding, smart rerendering, data validation tools, polling caches, sub-view management, and more.

 We've created Torso's documentation through a tool called [TonicDev](http://tonicdev.com).
-Typically, tonicdev lets you run code inline to your documentation, but because of the DOM-manipulation and setup of Torso, the code blocks don't run.
+Typically, tonicdev lets you run code inline to your documentation, but because of the DOM manipulation and setup of Torso, the code blocks don't run.
 But you can still see "live" examples inline to the documentation.

 #### Torso Intro
 An explanation about what Torso is and how to get it